-If you have ever adopted from abroad or even thought of this option, you’ve probably heard “Why go over there, when there are so many kids in need right here.”
-This Why adopt abroadraises one of the most difficult issues in adoption, at least for me.
+If you have ever adopted internationally or even thought about this option, you’ve probably heard: “Why go over there, when there are so many kids in need right here.”
+This raises one of the most difficult issues in adoption, at least for me.
 Why adopt internationally?
-Do we have an obligation to take care of our own first?
+Do we have an obligation to take care of our own first?”

 Internationally, it somewhat depends on the country, but as a general rule in most countries there is a need for adoptive families for children aged three and up.
 There is also a need for families for children with what many would consider relatively moderate or correctable special needs—sometimes even for kids younger than 3 (although almost never under one).
 So, in a nutshell, age of available children is a major factor that draws adoptive parents to go look abroad.